Sponsor Licence Change of Circumstances 2025

 Is there a fee for submitting a Change of Circumstances request?

-Reporting most changes to your sponsor licence is free of charge when using the standard service, which can take up to 18 weeks for processing.
-Some updates, like adding a new branch, may require an additional fee. if you require expedited processing, the priority service is available at a cost of £200 per request, aiming to process changes within 5 working days.
-This service covers specific requests, such as adding or amending Level 1 Users, Authorising Officers, Key Contacts, or updating the organisation’s address.
+Reporting most changes to your sponsor licence is free of charge when using the standard service, which can take up to 18 weeks for processing but fees may apply where a new CoS allocation or application is required as a result of the reported change.
+If you require expedited processing, the priority service is available at a cost of £200 per request, aiming to process changes within 5 working days.

 How long does UKVI take to process a change request?